 The phone sex moments are quite explicit in terms of both dialogue and body language.
 What was it like to get Brian Geraghty to bare all – figuratively speaking – to become his character in those scenes?

 I think since it was always there in the script, any actor would’ve had to be prepared for it.
 Funny enough, it was the scene Brian and I talked the least about, probably just out of general uncomfortability.
 We never rehearsed it.
 He told me he was okay and set with it, so I trusted him.
 We shot it in our third week, so I think we were all pretty comfortable with each other, which helped, but there’s no way around it: it can be really uncomfortable!
 The payoff of the scene working so well was worth it, though.

 Some would say that phone sex – or computer sex or any form of “long-distance” sexual and/or emotional relationship – is both undesirable and antisocial.
 Would you say Easier with Practice validates that claim?
 What’s your personal take on such relationships?

 I hope it both validates that claim and criticizes it.
 I read this statistic once that most teenagers were saying things to each other online that they would’ve never said to each other in person.
 There’s a push and pull.
 In one sense, people are being more honest, but we are pulling away from traditional relationships.
 I hope the movie complements that idea – that Davy does get something good out of his relationship with Nicole and is changed by it, regardless of where it ends.

 YES.
 I’m working hard on a number of things right now, but I’m keeping them secret for the time being.
 One is a project that is a dream for me, another adaptation.
 I’m also attached to a great script a friend of mine wrote and I’m working on writing a female ensemble drama.
 Lots going on, I hope!

-Photos: Forty Second Productions
+Easier with Practice images: Forty Second Productions